Product Registration in Dubai (2026): Steps, Cost, and Requirements

 This stage ensures that your product complies with safety, quality, and legal requirements.
 Responding promptly to any queries is crucial for a smooth process.

-Step 5: Approval and License Issuance
+Step 5: Approval and Licence Issuance

 After a successful evaluation, the relevant department issues a registration certificate or licence.
 This document allows your product to be legally sold in Dubai and may need periodic renewal depending on the product type.